Back to Delaware

 What This Bill Does

-• Allows law enforcement officers to conduct civil arrests within a courthouse if they provide written notice to the presiding judge.
+• Allows a law enforcement officer to make a civil arrest inside a courthouse if they give written notice to the presiding judge before doing so.

 Who It Names or Affects